Counseling Center Staff

 Emily Shrider, Psy.D.

-• Position: Staff Psychologist
+• Position: Crisis and Consultation Psychologist

 Emily is a licensed psychologist who earned her doctorate in Clinical Psychology from Wright State University’s School of Professional Psychology in 2021.
 She has experience working with college students as well as folks ranging in age from preschoolers to middle-aged adults.
 Emily has experience working in settings including university counseling centers, community mental health, and private practice.
 While she is a generalist, her clinical interests especially include trauma, grief and loss, identity development, family problems, and neurodevelopmental disorders.
 Emily practices from an integrated humanistic and intersectional framework and regularly incorporates interpersonal, narrative therapy, ACT, and self-compassion interventions into her work.
 She is committed to forming authentic relationships with her students and providing them with a space to receive validation, acceptance, compassion, and solidarity.
-Emily also serves as the Counseling Center’s liaison to Residence Life on campus.

 • Position: Doctoral Intern